Our approach to equality

 - Employee engagement

 The action plan associated with our equality objective 2017-21 has been completed.
 We are currently working to refresh our approach and believe that we can have maximum impact by linking our equality objectives with key actions agreed by the council to tackle health inequalities.
 The Equality Framework for Local Government is being used to plan activity that will implement and deliver equality outcomes for employees and the community.
-Therefore, we have one draft objective (subject to Cabinet approval in July):
+Therefore, we have one draft objective (this was approved by Cabinet in July):

 "Progress equality performance through the Equality Framework for Local Government."